 They blocked her from investigating.

-It was a cover up from the beginning.
+It was a cover-up from the beginning.

-I get the deal with him on uh Imran Owen.
+I get the deal with Imran Owan.

 Yeah, exactly.